docker-archive/docker-tutorial/README.txt

 add git+https://github.com/dhrp/docker-tutorial.git#egg=DockerTutorial-dev to your requirements.txt
 and it will be installed by pip upon pip install -r requirements.txt

+To include it
+* Make sure your "host" app uses the same python environment
+* In your "host" app settings include "docker_tutorial"
+* in a template {% include 'tutorial/snippet.html' %}
+* in your urls.py add url(r'^tutorial/', include('docker_tutorial.urls')),

 When you want to make changes
 -----------------------------